fish1219705/fish1219705/README.md

 ####  Who am I ?
 1. A dog person also ISTJ
 2. The Minimalist
-3. A girl in her 20s trying to explore some potential, start an unknown adventure in the *New World*
+3. On a mission to see what I’m capable of—let’s see where this adventure goes in the *New World*

 ####  SuperPower
 1. Not bad temper